AnsOlive/Website/content/blog/My_First_Linear_Regression_Model_Post_3.md

 ## Basis

-This was not only my first experience with linear regression but with deep learning as a whole.
-This was assigned by a professor as homework but I still thought it was interesting and useful enough to post about what I learned.
+This was not only my first experience with linear regression but also with deep learning as a whole.
+This was assigned by a professor as homework, but I still thought it was interesting and useful enough to post about what I learned.

 ## Photographic Results